theidiotmachine/WA1/README.md

 }
 ```

-But this is also fine
+But this is also fine:

 ```
 function mul3(x: number, y: number, z: number): number {
     return x * y * z;